pg-support/supt-km/docs/4. Processes/c. Post-sale/Warranty Service/Non-US/New SOP (JIRA)/RMA (Non-US) JIRA.md

 #### Replacement
 If the case requires a replacement, it can be requested as soon as the package is on the road.

-To request a replacement, submit a replacement ticket on JIRA ([[Replacement (JIRA)]]).
+To request a replacement, create a replacement issue on JIRA ([[Replacement (JIRA)]]).

 Logistics team should send out the replacement within roughly 2 days.
 The shipping information will be available in [SKULabs](https://docs.google.com/presentation/d/1mV6JgZ9rcZR58MPT-T2y8dGSshv2lfZfOS2Niw2qFRs/edit?usp=sharing).

 Forward the tracking information to the customer when available.
 Close the support request on Zendesk.

-### 6 - Close the JIRA ticket
+### 6 - Close the JIRA issue
-Before close the JIRA ticket, please add a comment with the process to the ticket, for example, Replacement requested with RE order number (or RE JIRA ticket).
+Before close the JIRA issue, please add a comment with the process to the issue, for example, Replacement requested with RE order number (or RE JIRA issue).

 ![[Pasted image 20231120171356.png]]